rmoazed/Bike-Rental-Revenue-Optimization/README.md

 ## Project Overview

-As stated above this project builds an end-to-end machine learning pipeline to predict daily bike rental demand to predict daily bike rental demand and then extends the model to include a pricing simulation layer to optimize revenue.
+As stated above this project builds an end-to-end machine learning pipeline to predict daily bike rental demand and then extends the model to include a pricing simulation layer to optimize revenue.
 The model combines predictive modeling with assumptions based on customer sensitivity to price (elasticity).

 ## Business Problem